Scot Siegel, Author

 Picture

-• Spring Creek Project Writer's Residency at Shotpouch Creek, Oregon State University, 2016 & 2018 (workshop leader)
+• Spring Creek Project Writer's Residency at Shotpouch Creek, Oregon State University, 2016, and Writing The Woods workshop leader, 2018

 • Pablo Neruda Poetry Prize, Nimrod International, Finalist with Honorable Mention, 2012; Philip Levine, Judge